CJSpohn/CJSpohn/README.md

 ***

-#### If you're interested in my profile some of the projects I'd reccommend checking out are:
+#### If you're interested in my profile some of the projects I'd recommend checking out are:

 ## [GitHub Garden](https://github.com/CJSpohn/GitHub-Garden)
 #### This project won first place at the Turing School of Software and Design's internal Demo Competition